fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 - `Manifest.toml` contains direct and indirect dependencies along with the concrete version of each package.

 In other words, `Project.toml` contains the packages relevant for the user, whereas `Manifest.toml` is the detailed snapshot of all dependencies.
-The `Manifest.toml` can be used to reproduce the same envinonment in another machine.
+The `Manifest.toml` can be used to reproduce the same environment in another machine.

 You can see the path to the current `Project.toml` file by using the `status` operator (or `st` in its short form) while in package mode